-The average woman uses 11,000 tampons in her lifetime.
+Did you know the average woman uses 11,000 tampons in her lifetime.
 Together with pads and panty liners they make up 200,000 tonnes of waste a year.

 As well as a lot of money, that’s a huge amount of disposable plastic jettisoned into the environment, without a lot of thought (because who really wants to think about their period more than they have to).

 Hands up who hasn't really ever considered the plastic consumption of her period?